caiorss/Functional-Programming/README.md

     return L
 ```
 The function min is pure.
 It always produces the same result given
-the same inputs and it doesn’t affect any external variable.
+the same inputs and it does not affect any external variable.

 The function powers is impure because it not always gives the same output
 for the same input, it depends on the global variable exponent: